alyaqasrina/Group-Project-2-Final-Exam-/README.md

 <h4> A. Password hashing using password_hash() and password_verify() </h4>

    The password_hash() function, which is a component of PHP's built-in secure password hashing capabilities, is used to implement password hashing in the excerpted register.php file.
-Below is the breakdown of the process:

 <h6>register.php</h6>